MetExplore/dexom-python/README.md

 [Academic license](https://www.ibm.com/academic/technology/data-science): for this, you must sign up using an academic email address.
  - after logging in, you can access the download for "ILOG CPLEX Optimization Studio"
- - download version 12.10 or higher
+ - download version 12.10 or higher of the appropriate installer for your operating system
- - install the solver by executing the installer (.exe in Windows, .bin in Linux)
+ - install the solver
- - add the CPLEX directory to the PYTHONPATH environment variable
+ - update the PYTHONPATH environment variable by adding the directory containing the `setup.py` file appropriate for you OS and python version

 ### Python libraries
 The python libraries needed to run the code can be found in the `requirements.txt` file.
-They can be installed using `pip install cobrapy` etc.
+They can be installed using `pip install cobra`, `pip install numpy`, etc.

 ## Functions